sivaramprasanth/FABS/README.md

 the neighbouring automobiles are aware of the mode the vehicle is in.
 The following is the description for each mode:

-● Traffic : Less Acceleration, Faster Braking
+● Traffic : Less Acceleration, Faster Braking.
-● Highway : More Acceleration, Faster Braking
+● Highway : More Acceleration, Faster Braking.
-● Learner : Slower Acceleration with a limit, Faster Braking ● Rain    : Normal Acceleration with a limit, Medium Braking so the vehicle doesn’t skid.
+● Learner : Slower Acceleration with a limit, Faster Braking.
+● Rain    : Normal Acceleration with a limit, Medium Braking so the vehicle doesn’t skid.

 COMPONENTS :